SeldonIO/seldon-deploy-operator/IMAGES.md

 The table below has the make targets for the images.
 Each should have two, one being certified.

-Note the bundle image needs all other images to be published (not approved) in order to pass.
+Note the bundle image needs all other images to be published in order to pass.

 There is a make target for pushing each image.
 They don't all follow the same versioning and are in different git repos.